 As well as the National Museum, what about a trip to the Little Museum of Dublin, or the Dublin Writers Museum?
 Did you know you can buy a bar of lemon soap at Sweny’s Chemist – just as Leopold Bloom did in the pages of

 Ulysses a century ago?

-While it’s easy to get caught up in the city centre, it’s also worth remembering that Dublin is a capital between the mountains and the sea.
+While it’s easy to get caught up in the city center, it’s also worth remembering that Dublin is a capital between the mountains and the sea.
 A ride on the suburban Dart train whisks you north to cliff walks around Howth, or south to the coastal villages of Blackrock, Monkstown,

 Dun Laoghaire, Glasthule, Dalkey and Killiney.
 It’s in these seaside gems that you’ll find some of the city’s best seafood, waterfront festivals and sandy beaches.

-Recently, Dublin Bay has even tempted two water-loving visitors to extend their stay indefinitely – two resident dolphins.
+Recently, Dublin Bay has even tempted two water-loving visitors to postpone their stay indefinitely – two resident dolphins.
 Watch out for them playing in the wake of yachts or paddle-surfers as they glide from Dun Laoghaire’s Victorian pier to the historic Dalkey Island.